FREE TEACHING FROM THE VAULT

 A Lifetime of Practice and Cultivation

 with Dr. Daniel Foor, Seemi Ghazi,

 Watch the Recording:

-Dr. Foor is a licensed psychotherapist, doctor of psychology, and the author of Ancestral Medicine: Rituals for Personal and Family Healing.
-He is an initiate in the Òrìṣà tradition of Yoruba-speaking West Africa and has learned from teachers of Mahayana Buddhism, Islamic Sufism, and the older ways of his English and German ancestors.
-Daniel is passionate about training aspiring leaders and change makers in the intersections of cultural healing, animist ethics, and applied ritual arts.
-He currently lives with his wife and two daughters near Granada, Spain in the foothills of the Sierra Nevada Mountains.
+Daniel lives with his wife Sarah and their two young daughters in Western North Carolina, homeland of Cherokee peoples.
+He is a licensed psychotherapist, doctor of psychology, and the author of Ancestral Medicine: Rituals for Personal and Family Healing.
+Daniel is an initiate in the Òrìṣà tradition of Yoruba-speaking West Africa and has studied with teachers of Mahayana Buddhism, Islamic Sufism, and the older ways of his English and German ancestors.
+He is currently enrolled in an immersive two-year training in pandemic parenting.
+For more on his background, see the full bio here.

 Chief Aikulola Fawehinmi (Nathan Lugo) is a priest of Ifa, Obatala, and Egungun who furthers his training under Chief Fakayode Faniyi and his elders in Obatala and Egungun.
 He is fluent in the Oyo dialect of Yoruba and also speaks fluent Spanish, English, and Brazilian Portuguese.
 He has traveled to Venezuela, Mexico, Spain, Cuba, the United States, and Nigeria as a respected community leader and teacher.
 Of Puerto Rican parents, Oloye is a wayfinder for Latinos called to embrace their African heritage as well as other pan-Africanists and lovers of culture and Indigenous peoples.
 For more see: olorisa.com